Estrel Hotel: Opening

 The Estrel Hotel was opened in October 1994.
 Since 1997 the Estrel Festival Center, a reconstructed factory hall, hosts the successful Las Vegas live show Stars in Concert with impersonators of international stars like Michael Jackson, Tina Turner, Elvis Presley and others which was attended in 2010 of more than 3.8 million visitors.
 The entire Estrel complex was completed in 1999 with the construction of the Convention Center which hosts around 1,800 events a year, including major sporting events (e.g. boxing championships), major fairs (such as the World MoneyNotes Fair) and political events.

 2009 World Championships in Athletics

 The Estrel is one of two hotels that provided accommodation for the athletes who participated in the 2009 World Championships in Athletics, the other being the Hotel Berlin.

 Expansion

 In 2014 plans were announced for the Estrel to be expanded with a new hotel tower.
-The new tower would have been 50 stories, with 700 more hotel rooms and would have been 176 metres tall, which would have made it the second tallest structure of Berlin and the tallest hotel in Germany.
+The new tower will have 50 stories, with 700 more hotel rooms and will be 176 metres tall, which will make it the second tallest structure of Berlin and the tallest hotel in Germany.